-The Office of the Records and Registration works with the Veterans Administration to assist in administering the various programs of benefits to veterans or eligible relatives of veterans.
+The Office of Records and Registration works with the Veterans Administration to assist in administering the various benefit programs to veterans or eligible relatives of veterans.
 The Office of Records and Registration certifies enrollment and transmits necessary credentials and information to the proper administrative office.